Your cart looks a little empty!Continue Shopping

 Don’t twist all the way to the bottom, ensuring that you leave at least one coil showing out of the cork.
 Push the lever onto the lip of the bottle, using it as leverage.
 Then, pull the cork out of the neck of the bottle.

 Get your wine glasses ready because your bottle is open!
+You've successfully learned how to open a wine bottle with a corkscrew.

-How to Open a Wine Bottle With a Wine Key
+Your Compact Companion: How to Open a Wine Bottle With a Wine Key

 Oh no, disaster: You’re ready to open a bottle of wine but then realize you don’t have a corkscrew or wine key.
 Don’t fear, though.
 There are a few gadgets you might have lying around the house that can help you out.